DanyStinson/Amazon-Polly-Builder/readme.md

 **Amazon Cloudfront + Amazon S3**

+If you don't want to run the webapp on your laptop you can serve the webapp from Amazon Cloudfront and Amazon S3.

+Amazon S3 is object storage built to store and retrieve any amount of data from anywhere on the Internet.
+It’s a simple storage service that offers an extremely durable, highly available, and infinitely scalable data storage infrastructure at very low costs.

+Amazon CloudFront is a web service that gives businesses and web application developers an easy and cost effective way to distribute content with low latency and high data transfer speeds.
+You can set up a CloudFront distribution to serve your content while keeping your Amazon S3 bucket private and secure.

 **Amazon API Gateway**

 Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
+The deployed API will act as a bridge between your frontend and backend, receiving the appropriate request an triggering the correspondent Lambda function which will receive the parameters take care of calling Amazon Polly.

 **AWS Lambda**

 With Lambda, you can run code for virtually any type of application or backend service - all with zero administration.
 Just upload your code and Lambda takes care of everything required to run and scale your code with high availability.

-The lambda function deployed will be triggered by API Gateway when a request is made from the webapp.
+The Lambda function deployed will be triggered by API Gateway when a request is made from the webapp.
 The function is written in python and is quite simple:
  1. Retrieve all the information from the event.
  2. Build the Amazon Polly pre-signed URL call.
  3. Call Amazon Polly and retrieve the pre-signed URL.